WatchOutNewsAgency/wona.github.com/_posts/2023-04-23-gati-survey.md

 category: bigstory
 tags: [wona, column]
 author: "Shashwat Sharma, Pratham Kailasiya, Vansh Mehra"
-image: gati-survey/cover.png
+image: gati-survey/cover.jpg
-excerpt: "TODO"
+excerpt: "This survey was conducted with the aim of mapping the gender biases and gender-based discrimination that exists in IIT-Roorkee and how it affects the people of the institute.
+This survey was conducted in collaboration with GATI, IIT Roorkee (Gender Advancement for Transforming Institutions) which is a pilot project by the Department of Science and Technology (DST) to promote gender sensitization and gender equity across institutions in India."
 ---

 **Disclaimer:**

-1. This survey was conducted January of 2023, with us receiving 82 responses.
-Of these 19.5 percent came from Ph.D Scholars, another 14.2 percentage came from Masters Students and the rest came from students pursuing their Bachelors Degree.
+1. This survey was conducted in January of 2023, with us receiving 82 responses.
+Of these, 19.5 percent came from Ph.D Scholars, another 14.2 percentage came from Masters Students and the rest came from students pursuing their Bachelors Degree.

 2. The survey was conducted with the aim of mapping the gender biases and gender-based discrimination that exists in IIT-Roorkee and how it affects the people of the institute.
 This survey was conducted in collaboration with GATI, IIT Roorkee (Gender Advancement for Transforming Institutions) which is a pilot project by the Department of Science and Technology (DST) to promote gender sensitization and gender equity across institutions in India.